Central Georgia Empowerment Fund

 Grant Award Schedule

-The application deadline is noon on May 30th at noon.
-The grants will be announced by late-August.
-All grant funds must be expended by May 1st of the following year in which the grant is awarded.
+The application deadline is noon on July 18th at noon.
+Grant Finalist Event & Recipient Presentations event on August 28th.
+All grant funds must be expended by July 1st of the following year in which the grant is awarded.

 How to apply